soondong2/TIL/Coding Test/[SQL] Tree Node.md

     id,
     (CASE
         WHEN p_id IS NULL THEN 'Root'
-        WHEN id NOT IN (SELECT p_id FROM Tree WHERE p_id IS NOT NULL) THEN 'Leaf' 'Leaf' ELSE 'Inner'
+        WHEN id NOT IN (SELECT p_id FROM Tree WHERE p_id IS NOT NULL) THEN 'Leaf' ELSE 'Inner'
     END) AS type
 FROM Tree;